markope/crossbarwww/website/crossbario/iotcookbook/Home.md

          All components come with <strong>built-in connectivity</strong>.
 They can connect from anywhere, and you can easily build distributed applications.
       </li>
       <li>
          All components can <strong>communicate freely with each other</strong> - including calling procedures.
-The compoments connect via a Crossbar.io application router.
-Client libraries for WAMP, the protocol used, are available for 9 languages (and growing).
+The components connect via a Crossbar.io application router.
+Client libraries for WAMP, the protocol used, are available for <strong><a href="http://wamp.ws/implementations/#libraries">9 languages</a></strong> (and growing).
 You can also integrate services with REST APIs, so your applications can talk to pretty much anything on the internet.
       </li>
       <li>
          All recipes include <strong>step-by-step instructions</strong> to get things working.
 Just follow the instructions - no need to worry about the technological background details.
 If you want to dive deeper into the technology, we provide links to get your started.